Introduction to Using PxPlus

 NOMADS

-Completely GUI-based development environment that simplifies the building and implementation of graphical applications in PxPlus.
+Completely graphical user interface based development environment that simplifies the building and implementation of graphical applications in PxPlus.

 See NOMADS Graphical Application.